WELCOME!! I’m Victoria Crowder Payne, CEO & Creativity Strategist for Freedom of Stitch, LLC: Where Art & Craft Meet Stitch™

 To check out some more fearless stitch, visit *the gallery*

-2012 will see the official launch of the Fearless Studio Sessions: Seeing Creativity With New Eyes!
+2012 saw the official launch of the Fearless Studio Sessions: Seeing Creativity With New Eyes!
 So far, I’m in post production on 24 episodes of art tutorials including topics such as Living a Creative Life, Surface Design, Text as Art, Embroidery, Wire Work, and Building an Art Business.
 I’ll also be adding workbooks and projects.

 I’ll continue teaching & designing as well, but I’m turning a bit of focus towards a book project — The Fearless Studio Street Guide to Seeking Creativity is compiled and currently being written into a book proposal — so I’ve begun looking for a publisher.
 It includes designs, projects, and a bit of world stitch in that it highlights women who have used their stitch in revolutionary socio-political ways ( I was a columnist for the Hand Embroidery Network before their format change & wrote bimonthly featuring activist stitchers called “Needles on the Record: stitched documentary” — the HEN is ALSO where my feature “Caught… Being Fearless: stitchers from my flickr Mixed Media Embroidery Gallery” appeared).